Amin-Norouzi/Advanced-Java-ATM/README.md

 ### Email

 _In order to use email API, you should change the username and password in EmailUtils class in the util package.
-Pay attention that your email turn on "Less secure app access" in your google account._
+Pay attention that you should turn on "Less secure app access" in your google account._

 ```java
 private static final String USERNAME = "YOUR_EMAIL_ADDRESS";